35 Interesting Facts About English That Can Help You Understand the Language Better

 Remarkable English History Facts

-Almost everyone in the world has heard of the great William Shakespeare, the famous English poet and playwright of the 16th century.
-From love sonnets to plays like “Romeo and Juliet” and “Hamlet,” Shakespeare has greatly influenced English literature.
+Almost everyone has heard of the great William Shakespeare, a famous English poet and playwright of the 16th century.
+From love poems to plays like “Romeo and Juliet” and “Hamlet,” Shakespeare has greatly influenced English literature.

-But did you know that the English language itself wouldn’t be the same without Shakespeare?
+But did you know the English language itself would not be the same without Shakespeare?

 Addiction — Being psychologically or physically dependent on something, usually a drug.